abhay-ahirkar/documentation-samples/dicom loader.md

 ## Credits

-The DICOM Loader for InVesalius was developed by [Your Name] as part of [Project Name].
+The DICOM Loader for InVesalius was developed by Abhay Ahirkar as part of 'Add PACS Communication'.
 The tool was developed using Python and wxPython, and the Orthanc PACS server and REST API were used for storing and retrieving DICOM images.

 ## License